Canon G16 vs Nikon D700

 Advantages of the Canon PowerShot G16:

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.

-- Ready to shoot: Comes with a build-in lens, while the D700 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D700 requires a separate lens.

 - More compact: Is smaller (109x76mm vs 147x123mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the D700).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the D700).

 - More modern: Reflects 5 years and 1 month of technical progress since the D700 launch.

 - Better image quality: Scores substantially higher (26 points) in the DXO overall evaluation.

 - Richer colors: Generates noticeably more natural colors (2.5 bits more color depth).